thetechcollective/presentations/readme/README.md

 ## URL parameters

-YOu can also load presentations directly by specifying URL parameters:
+You can also load presentations directly by specifying URL parameters:

 ```shell
 owner=USERNAME  #required